craftcms/shopify/README.md

 ### Additional Features

 Additional features are opt-in capabilities that extend the plugin's default behavior.
-Enabling a feature may add required API scopes — the **Scopes** field in **Shopify** &rarr; **Settings** always reflects the complete, up-to-date list for your configuration.

 > [!WARNING]
-> Enabling or disabling additional features changes the required API scopes.
-After saving the settings, you must update the **Access** &rarr; **Scopes** field in your Shopify app configuration and then re-authorize the app from the Craft control panel.
+> Enabling or disabling additional features may change the required API scopes!
+After saving the settings, you must update the **Access** &rarr; **Scopes** field in your Shopify app configuration and then re-authorize the app from the Craft control panel, _in each environment_.

-Features can also be enabled via `shopify.php`:
+Features can also be enabled via `config/shopify.php`:

 ```php
 return [